erikvlcak/rock-paper-scissors/README.md

 Classic Rock-paper-scissors game with a twist!

-Rules:
+Main rules:
-Get more points than your opponent over 5 turns to win.
+- Get more points than your opponent over 5 turns to win.
+Choose either snowman, campfire or catapult option and wait After each turn, winner gets 1 point.

 Features:
 - Opponent's choices are randomly generated.